Yehor-Mishchyriak/SAWNERGY/JOSS/paper.md

 Using these equations `cpptraj` derives attractive and repulsive interaction energies between atoms in the system.

 ## Why electrostatic and van der Waals
 Electrostatic and van der Waals interaction energies are the dominant non-bonded terms shaping residue–residue communication in folded proteins, and multiple studies from our group have shown that these quantities capture the functional reorganization of allosteric networks under mutation or ligand rescue.
-In p53 Y220C, electrostatic interaction networks differentiate native and mutant substates, reveal long-range communication pathways, and track shifts induced by allosteric effectors [@han2022insights; @han2024reconnaissance; @cowan2025network].
+In p53 Y220C[^2], electrostatic interaction networks differentiate native and mutant substates, reveal long-range communication pathways, and track shifts induced by allosteric effectors [@han2022insights; @han2024reconnaissance; @cowan2025network].
 Energetic network comparisons also identify residues whose interaction patterns revert toward wild-type upon successful rescue, linking changes in local interaction energies to global structural response [@stetson2025restoration].
 Across these studies, electrostatics and van der Waals contributions together provide a sensitive, low-level physical signal from which meaningful RINs can be constructed.
 Additionally, these terms encode the energetic consequences of common inter-residue contacts, including salt bridges, hydrogen bonds, and packing interactions—since such contacts manifest as characteristic patterns in the underlying Coulomb and Lennard-Jones potentials.
+[^2]: *Y220C mutates a tyrosine to cysteine in the p53 DNA-binding domain, destabilizing the protein and impairing tumor-suppressor function.*

 # Pipeline description

 ## RIN construction
-Given a topology/trajectory files and molecule ID in the system, SAWNERGY calls `cpptraj` [@roe2013cpptraj] to compute atomic interaction matrices, parsing EMAP/VMAP blocks, projecting to residues, pruning, symmetrizing, and normalizing to transitions, then writing Zarr archives with metadata.
+Given topology and trajectory files and a molecule ID in the system, SAWNERGY calls `cpptraj` [@roe2013cpptraj] to compute atomic interaction matrices, parsing EMAP/VMAP blocks, projecting to residues, pruning, symmetrizing, and normalizing to transitions, then writing Zarr archives with metadata.

 Let $A \in \mathbb{R}^{n_a \times n_a}$ be the atomic matrix and $P \in \{0,1\}^{n_a \times n_r}$ map atoms to residues.
 The residue interaction matrix is
 $$